learning-unlimited/ESP-Website/docs/admin/releases/12/README.rst

 - Added a new page where admins can check the status of comm panel emails (``/manage/emails/``).
 - Moved the grade change request link in the profile form to just under the grade field.
 - Profile form now is more specific about whose contact info is being collected.
 Student phone numbers can be left blank if the tag "require_student_phonenum" is set to "False."
+- Added "View on site" links to a number of user-related pages in the administration pages.

 Minor bug fixes
 ~~~~~~~~~~~~~~~